ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 Fri.
 20 Sept.
 2024
 1. [x] Store output files into dir_shortened/.path_shortener/ instead of in dir_shortened_OUTPUT/
-1. [ ] Add a list and file to store all created namefiles too.
+1. [x] Add a list and file to store all created namefiles too.
-        Store it into that output dir as "namefiles.txt"
+        Store it into that output dir as "namefiles_created.txt"
 1. [x] Save the "Before and after paths" output to a file called "before_and_after_paths.txt" in the same dir as the output files.
 Use my `tee` library to make this easier since I want it to go to stdout too.
 1. [not needed; just increase the hash length to avoid name collisions instead, if they occur] Maybe store final, shortened values in a set?
 How can I guarantee no duplicate path names??